Awsomeman328/APSly2/README.md

 ### I'm stuck in the tutorial
 Type `/menu` command in the client and you should be taken to the menu.

+### There's no "save and quit" option in the pause menu
+You can save the game manually in Options.

 ## Acknowledgment
 This project was heavily inspired by and built upon the structure and PINE code from [Evilwb's Archipelago Ratchet and Clank 2 implementation](https://github.com/evilwb/APRac2).